 Khafre Jay: From the Block to the Top

-Khafre's deep understanding of equity and justice has been the cause of many organizations to reach out for his council.
-Besides sitting on the Board of the Children's Creativity Museum and the Presidio Trust Activators commit, he's been tapped by the SF Chronicle, Parks California, East Bay Regional Parks District, UCSF, and 350.org, just to name a few.
+Khafre's deep understanding of equity and justice has been the cause of many organizations and individuals reaching out to his council.
+Khafre has mastered operationalizing anti-racist practices into business models and everyday life.
+Besides sitting on the Board of the Children's Creativity Museum and the Presidio Trust Activators commit, he's been tapped by the SF Chronicle, Parks California, East Bay Regional Parks District, UCSF, and 350.org name a few.

 On The Stage

 Khafre Jay is a true MC.
 With his revolutionary brand of Hip Hop, has shared the stage with world-class acts such as Rakim, Method Man, Dead Prez, Hieroglyphics, Immortal Technique, The Pharcyde, Talib Kweli many more.